mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/09-functions/index.md

 //    ^?
 ```

-These are rare, but now you know what they are, if you ever happen to come across them
+These are rare, but if you ever happen to come across them -  you now know what they are.

 ## Function overloads

-Imagine the following situation
+Imagine the following situation:

 ```html
 <iframe src="https://example.com" />